nymea/nymea-docs/src/pages/documentation/users/usage/things.md

 ## General purpose devices

-Sometimes there is a need to connect gneral purpose devices.
+Sometimes there is a need to connect general purpose devices.
 Examples for such devices are smart plugs or GPIOs.
 A smart plug for example will be shown in nymea as power socket and can be turned on and off.
 However, in practice, a user will connect some other device to the smart plug, for instance a light.
 In order to also have the light showing up in nymea as an individual thing, a generic light can be created and connected to the smart plug in nymea.
 When nymea:app is then used to switch the light, nymea will know that it needs to control power